Becoming Madame Mao: Plot summary

-However, Jiang Qing has never lost her ambition to be powerful and loved and noticed.
+However, Jiang Ching has never lost her ambition to be powerful and loved and noticed.
 She sees a glimmer of opportunity at Mao's low point—two years after the launch of the Great Leap Forward which proved disastrous.
 She begins slowly to reemerge from the shadows and spends some time in Shanghai building up a network of actors and producers (her great passion is still opera and theater).
 Finally, she approaches Mao to reveal that a current popular play is actually subversive against the emperor.
 She feeds on his paranoia that those closest to him are actually plotting against him.
 He gives her some permission to carry on her activities and develop some propagandist plays that exalt him.
 Slowly she builds up her own friends and aides who can be trusted.
 Finally, in 1966 she is actually allowed to make an important speech and helps Mao develop the concepts behind the Cultural Revolution.
 Eventually, Mao puts her in charge of the 'ideology side of the business' and she wields an enormous amount of power.

 Madame Mao, as she is now called, organizes festivals for revolutionary plays and begins to work closely with the student movements which have always been so important in China.
 She organizes and speaks to rallies of thousands of people to help launch the Cultural Revolution.
 Finally, Mao and Jiang decide to launch a student-led army called the Red Guards that she would be in charge of.
 The Red Guards end up having more power than the official military for a number of years and wreak havoc throughout the country.
 Her relationship with Mao is no longer romantic in the least but is mutually beneficial: 'For him, it is the security of his empire that she aids and for her, the role of a heroine.
 In retrospect she not only has broken the Party's restriction, she runs the nation's psyche.
 She is gripped by the vision that she might eventually carry on Mao's business and rule China after his death.

 As Madame Mao's power grows, so does her worry about Mao and his constantly changing allegiances and worries about betrayals.
 He emphasizes that the public only trusts her because he is backing her.
 His dementia and paranoia grows as he ages.
 At one point Mao invites a bunch of the 'old boy's over for a meeting without inviting her.
 She says: ' I should have known that my husband was doing the two-faced trick.
 I should have understood that although Mao had been promoting me, my new power unnerves him and he needs to have another force to balance the game.'